saxenavaibhav/AWS-SAA-C02-Course/README.md

 ## Decision making in the template.
 Things will only occur if a condition is met.
 ## Step 1: create condition
 ## Step 2: use the condition to do something else in the template
+## e.g. Used to create a resource only in production.
 Conditions:
   set of conditions

 Transform:
   set of transforms

-## The only mandatory field of this section
+## The only mandatory field of this section.
+This is a list of resources.
+If resources are added/removed ## to this section and template reapplied, physical resources are added/removed.
 Resources:
   set of resources